 This guide provides instructions for planning, installing, and testing your IMail Server software.

-This includes instructions for IMail, IMail Plus, or IMail Premium installations, as well as guidance in installing optional components: Antivirus for IMail, Premium Antivirus for IMail, and Instant Messenger.
+This includes instructions for IMail and IMail Premium installations, as well as guidance in installing optional components: Antivirus for IMail, Premium Antivirus for IMail, and Instant Messenger.